Tested: Is WordPress Good For SEO in 2024?

 Wordpress SEO Scoring

 Note: having control of an SEO ranking factor is not equal to its optimization.
-SEO audit tools like Seobility offer advice on how to properly optimize each element and find errors in optimization which may be holding back your site.
+SEO audit tools like Seobility offer advice on how to properly optimize each element and find errors in optimization that may be holding back your site.
 See our SEO audit guide for more information on how to fully optimize your website.

 SEO Titles and Meta Descriptions